 Beyond the built-in tools like reminders and tags, Evernote offers utility through their own App Center.

 Visiting their suite of apps, all designed specifically to function with Evernote, can be overwhelming.
 There is a wide range of tools to add to your Evernote experience, including bundles to help guide you to specific tools you might need for business, productivity, or photography, for example.

-Alright, thus far in my experience with Evernote I’ve really enjoyed using it as a better-then-average note taking tool and data compiler.
+Alright, thus far in my experience with Evernote I’ve really enjoyed using it as a better-than-average note-taking tool and data compiler.
 I can just dump information and content (text, images, video, emails, etc. etc.) into Evernote, and so long as I’m aiming it at the right notebooks, it ends up in the right place with only the minimum organizing after the fact.

-On top of the handiness of the note taking, and the utility offered while minimizing the work put into grabbing notes, Evernote uses cloud technology to store all your information online.
-Two benefits of this will jump out to the writer in all of us: 1) no worries about losing data due to a computer malfunction; and 2) wireless syncing with other devices.
+On top of the handiness of the note-taking, and the utility offered while minimizing the work put into grabbing notes, Evernote uses cloud technology to store all your information online.
+Two benefits of this will jump out to the writer in all of us: 1) no worries about losing data due to a computer malfunction; 2) wireless syncing with other devices.

 Evernote features easy sharing too (there’s a “Share” button right on the upper corner of each note).
 This is handy as it provides easy collaboration, something many authors need during the editing and revising process.